Just-Irish/Automated-Server-Messages/README.md

 # Automated Server Messages

-**Note:** *This mod was created almost exclusivly with the help of ChatGPT.
-I have negligable knowledge in coding and could not have made this mod without it.*
+**Note:** *This mod was created almost exclusivly with the help of ChatGPT and Claude Sonnet 4.
+I have negligable knowledge in coding and could not have made this mod without these LLMs.*

 ## What Does This Mod Do?